-Figure 2.48 Smooth surface support in the plane (a), Smooth surface reaction force (b)
+Figure 2.48 (a) Smooth surface support in the plane. (b) Reaction force exerted by smooth supporting.

-Slotted roller/pin.
-Cylindrical device confined between two smooth rigid planes where it can rolls parallel, but it blocks the translation perpendicularly to those smooth planes hence the only unknown is the magnitude of this reaction.
-This bearing’s schematic is illustrated in figure 2.49a. while its reaction force is illustrated in figure 2.49b.
+Slotted roller or pin.
+A cylindrical device confined between two smooth rigid planes so it can translate parallel to planes but not perpendicularly, so the only unknown is the magnitude of the reaction force.
+This bearing is shown in Figure 2.49a, and its reaction force is shown in Figure 2.49b.

 Sliding pinned collar.
-Hollowed cylindrical device containing a concentric smooth rod along which it can slide freely and pinned to the rigid body.
-It prevents only translation in the perpendicular direction to the rod hence the only unknown is the magnitude of this reaction.
-This type of bearing is schematized in figure 2.50a while its reaction force is illustrated in figure 2.50b.
+This is a cylindrical tube through which slides freely a smooth, concentric rod.
+A member is pinned to the cylindrical tube.
+This bearing prevents translation perpendicular to the smooth rod, so the only unknown is the magnitude of the reaction force.
+This type of bearing is shown in Figure 2.50a and its reaction force is shown in Figure 2.50b.